 Price

-The midiplus USB MIDI Keyboard Controller (X6 Pro) is not only one of the best MIDI keyboards, it’s also one of the most affordable one at only $200.
+The midiplus USB MIDI Keyboard Controller (X6 Pro) is not only one of the best MIDI keyboards, but it’s also one of the most affordable ones at only $200.

 Pros